ViniciusWovst/reuterspy/README.md

 <h2 align="center">Key Metrics</h2>

-In the example presented below, the key metrics of an stock is retrieved.
+In the example presented below, the key metrics of a stock is retrieved.

 ```python
 from reuterspy import Reuters